edamame-course/2015-tutorials/draft/QIIME_tutorial_part_1.md

 Navigate into the pynast_aligned directory.
 There are three files waiting there:  one file of sequences that failed to align, one of sequences that did align, and a log file.
 Inspect each.

 ```
-count_seqs.py -i cdhit_rep_seqs_failures.fasta
+count_seqs.py -i rep_set_failures.fasta
 ```

 ```
-count_seqs.py -i cdhit_rep_seqs_aligned.fasta
+count_seqs.py -i rep_set_aligned.fasta
 ```

-We see that there were ~3 rep. sequences that failed to align, and approximately 682 that did.
+We see that there were 33 rep. sequences that failed to align, and approximately 25435 that did.
 (Also, notice what short-read alignments generally look like...not amazing).

 *Sanity check?*  If you like, [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&BLAST_SPEC=MicrobialGenomes) the top sequence that failed to align to convince yourself that it is, indeed, a pitiful failure.